open-mmlab/mmsegmentation/docs/install.md

 ```

 #### Windows
-Here is a full script for setting up mmsegmentation with conda and link the dataset path (supposing that your dataset path is %DATA_ROOT%).
+Here is a full script for setting up mmsegmentation with conda and link the dataset path (supposing that your dataset path is
+%DATA_ROOT%.
+Notice: It must be an absolute path).

 ```shell
 conda create -n open-mmlab python=3.7 -y